-Ten1 Pogo Sketch Stylus for iPad review
+Ten1 Pogo Sketch Stylus for iPad full review

 If you are an iPad fan you may have seen an increasing number of impressive, richly meticulous drawings and paintings created solely on Apple's tablet device.
 Evan acclaimed British artist David Hockney, now in his seventies, is creating new work on his iPad.
 Such artistic flair, detail and precision are not always created by fingers alone, with a Stylus offering greater control over your artistic endeavours.